 Meat is not the only food that can be grilled.
 Grilling vegetables has become popular as a part of a healthy, balanced diet.
 Grilled veggies make for great sides to the classic burgers and steaks, and allows vegetarians and vegans to enjoy the barbecue fun!
 It also gives the vegetables a much-loved charred flavor that reminds you of summer.

 Vegetables that can withstand the grill and get a great flavor with charring make for a great addition to your plate.
-Corn, asparagus, eggplant, zucchini, cabbage, artichokes, bell peppers, and mushrooms are some of the best vegetables to grill!
-Check out what is in season to eat fresh throughout the summer.
+Corn, asparagus, eggplant, zucchini, cabbage, artichokes, bell peppers and mushrooms are some of the best vegetables to grill!
+Check out our seasonal shopping guide to eat fresh throughout the summer.

 Just like meat, there are some important tips to consider when grilling vegetables:

-• Tips and Tricks – Oil vegetables lightly before putting them on the grill so they don’t dry out.
+• Oil vegetables lightly before putting them on the grill so they don’t dry out.
 Cutting vegetables into smaller pieces will allow them to cook quicker.
-With smaller pieces, try using a skewer or a grill basket so they don’t fall through the grates.

 • Know the time!
 Know proper cook time to prevent burning.
 Some veggies only take a minute or two to cook while others take longer.
-The denser the vegetable the longer it will take to cook.
+Denser vegetables, like potatoes, take longer to cook.
 To prevent burning, grill vegetables over high heat, then move them to a cooler part to finish cooking.

 In conclusion, there are many great foods that can make tasty meals for any gathering.
 Be safe and happy grilling!